Skip to main content

 Genetic information is broadly defined to include an individual’s genetic test results, the genetic test results of family members, and the manifestation of a disease or disorder in family members (i.e. family medical history).
 GINA generally prohibits employers from requesting, requiring, or purchasing genetic information.

 There is a narrow exception for voluntary wellness programs, but the rules are strict.
-An employer may request as part of a wellness program only if the employee provides it voluntarily and gives prior, knowing, and written authorization.
+An employer may request genetic information as part of a wellness program only if the employee provides it voluntarily and gives prior, knowing, and written authorization.
 Critically, a program cannot offer any financial incentive for an individual to provide genetic information.

 An HRA can ask about family medical history, but it must be made clear that the reward for completing the HRA is not conditioned on answering those specific questions.